apim/apim.github.io/16_JPA_Basics.md

 }
 ```

 Lastly, the class to test the features - **TestCode.java**.
 This is how JPA is used - at first an `EntityManager` object is created via one `EntityManagerFactory` instance.
 Then from this manager object other DB operation related objects are instantiated on the fly.
 For inserting data, `EntityTransaction` is created from manager.
 For reading data, `createQuery` API is used from manager object.
-If the complete table is selected, then `query.getResultList()` output can be directly casted to a generic type (e.g. *List<Customer>*).
-Otherwise when there is a particular select clause, then `query.getResultList()` output shall be consumed as *List<Object[]>*.
+If the complete table is selected, then `query.getResultList()` output can be directly casted to a generic type (e.g. `List<Customer>`).
+Otherwise, when there is a particular select clause then the same output shall be consumed as `List<Object[]>`.

 ```java
 package apim.github.tutorial;